Hexanol777/PAC-Pixel-Art-Converter/README.md

 # PAC - Pixel Art Converter

-PAC (Pixel Art Converter) is a simple GUI application that allows you to convert images into pixel art.
-It provides various options to manipulate the image, such as adjusting pixel size, color palette, brightness, sharpness, and vibrance.
+PAC (Pixel Art Converter) is a simple GUI application that allows you to convert images and videos into pixel art.
+It provides various options to manipulate images and videos, such as adjusting pixel size, color palette, brightness, sharpness, and vibrance.

 <p align="center">
   <img src="https://github.com/Hexanol777/PAC-Pixel-Art-Converter/blob/main/READMEmd/PAC%20-%20Screenshot%202.png" alt="PAC - Screenshot 2" />